 Goodwill is recognised as an asset and reviewed for impairment at least annually.
-Any impairment is recognised immediately in the income statement and is not subsequently reversed.
+Any impairment is recognised immediately in profit or loss and is not subsequently reversed.

 Goodwill is allocated to cash generating units for the purpose of impairment testing.